 The Head Center:

 The Head Center is associated with “Mental Triad” or “Perceiving Triad.”
-As part of our human mammalian response, when we feel a threat to our safety and security, we try to plan and figure things out in order to feel safe.
+As part of our human mammalian response, when we feel a threat to our safety and security, we try to plan and figure things out in order to feel safe and minimize potentially difficult or painful situations.

 People who lead with the Head Center have a lot of mental energy.
-They think in order to minimize perceived threats.
+They think, analyze, imagine and plan in order to minimize perceived threats.

 Here are some common themes for People Who Lead from the Head Center: